 In some cases, you can join coordinating conjunctions to expand your ideas and express even more complex thoughts.
-This type of conjunction is sometimes referred to as a “correlative conjunction.”

-Here’s a list of correlative conjunctions.
+Below is a list of French correlative conjunctions.

 Example: Ni lui ni elle m’aime trop.
 (Neither he nor her like me very much.)